Economic environment definition

 The economic environment relates to all the economic determinants that influence commercial and consumer compliance.
-‘The term economic environment indicates to all the external economic circumstances that affect purchasing practices of customers and markets and hence influence the production of the business.’
+The term economic environment indicates all the external economic circumstances that affect the purchasing practices of customers and markets.
+Hence, it influences the production of the business.

-As a component of economic reformations, the Government of India declared a new industrial system in July 1991.
+As a component of economic reformations, the government of India declared a new industrial system in July 1991.
 The extensive characteristics of this system were as follows:

-- The Government decreased the number of enterprises below mandatory licensing to six
+- The government decreased the number of enterprises below mandatory licensing to six.

-- Disinvestment was conducted in case of many public sector industrial companies
+- Disinvestment was conducted in case of many public sector industrial companies.

 - Licensing of imports